 In March of 2017, the group was invited to exhibit at Vancouver’s Fazakas Gallery within the group show “SHE-I-LA: Women, Art, and Production”. art/mamas also led a lively panel discussion at the gallery which captured their formation, philosophy and process.
 In September 2017, art/mamas exhibited “Quality Time” at Kwantlen University’s Arbutus Gallery, in Surrey, BC.

-More recently, art/mamas has been invited to participate in a collective residency at Plot Space, at Access Gallery in Vancouver during the summer of 2020. art/mamas will organize a series of informal discursive events, modelled on their monthly meetings, featuring invited guests and focusing on three broad topics: dialogue and mentoring between different generations of artist mothers in Vancouver; parenting and precarious labour in the art community; and media art, motherhood and activism.
+More recently, art/mamas has been invited to participate in a collective residency at Plot Space, at Access Gallery in Vancouver during the fall of 2021 art/mamas will organize a series of informal discursive events, modelled on their monthly meetings, featuring invited guests and focusing on three broad topics: dialogue and mentoring between different generations of artist mothers in Vancouver; parenting and precarious labour in the art community; and media art, motherhood and activism.
 They will collectively generate creative works and documentation in response to these events, culminating in a publication and a final gathering to experience accumulated studio and performance-based works.

 Art / Mamas are based in Vancouver, BC.

 You can reach them at: artmamas123 (at) gmail.com

 Art / Mamas collaborates with :